floss1138/dbDotCad/README.md

 **What is dbDotCad?**

 An experiment with MongoDB using CAD attributes as the data set.
+After looking for a MongoDB API, DreamFactory came up as an application worth a test drive.
 Initially using Ubuntu as the OS, Perl & JavaScript.
 MongoDB will be used to store CAD metadata and for drawing history/version tracking.
 Data needs to be manipulated in spreadsheets using xlxs format.